JR-McGill/JR-McGill.github.io/_pages/teaching.md

 ## Teaching Internship - Introduction to Social Psychology (Winter 2026)

 This course is a survey of the major frameworks and historical developments in social psychology.
-My responsibilities as a teaching intern focused on delivering lectures on aggression and close relationships, and creating evaluations.
+My responsibilities as a teaching intern focused on designing and delivering lectures on aggression and close relationships, and creating evaluations.

 ## Teaching Internship - Statistics for Experimental Design (Winter 2025)

-This course is covers applied statistics for the social sciences, including between-groups Analayis of Variance (ANOVA), repeated measures ANOVA, interaction terms, and linear regression.
-Internship responsibilities included giving lectures, resource development, and creating evaluations.
+This course covers applied statistics for the social sciences, including between-groups Analysis of Variance (ANOVA), repeated measures ANOVA, interaction terms, and linear regression.
+Internship responsibilities included designing and giving lectures on two-way and repeated-measures ANOVA, as well as developing supplementary materials.

 ## Stats Help Desk (2025-2026)